Frequently Asked Questions

 Q. What is the purpose of the Internship requirement?

-A. Each student arranges for their own internship in a math or science related organization that interests them.
-They complete 80 hours of work under supervision of a professional who acts as a mentor.
+A. Each student is required to complete a 80-hour internship in a field of math or science.
+Students complete 80 hours of work under supervision of a professional who acts as a mentor.
 The purpose is best expressed by a quote from one student's Internship Log, "In all, this is probably one of the most memorable periods of my life……I now have an understanding of the scientific process through real world experience and know what to truly expect in going into a scientific field.”

 Q. Do you have to want to be a scientist to participate?